prairiewest/iap_badger2/iapdocs/tutorial.markdown

     catalogue=catalogue,
     --The filename in which to save the inventory filename="goodies.txt",
-    --Salt for the hashing algorithm
+    --Salt for the hashing algorithm (optional)
     salt = "something tr1cky to gue55!",

 	--***New stuff below